Quick start guide: Configuring Calling Plans in Microsoft Teams

 Configuring Teams to receive inbound PSTN calls

-To receive inbound PSTN calls in Teams, you will need to configure Teams as the default calling application by applying Teams interop policy with
+To receive inbound PSTN calls in Teams, you will need to configure Teams as the default calling application by applying Teams upgrade policy with the corresponding Teams interop policy that sets

 We recommend that you apply this configuration to an initial set of users to explore these exciting new calling capabilities in Teams prior to making wider or organization-level changes.